mikeebert/haskell-ttt/README.md

 ##Tic Tac Toe in Haskell

-1. [Download and install Haskell](http://www.haskell.org/platform/) if you don't have it.
+1. Download and install [the Haskell Platform](http://www.haskell.org/platform/) if you don't have it yet.

 ###Play Game
 From your terminal